Does your coffee taste bland and watery? There could be several reasons for this, so, why does my coffee taste watery?

 Coffee is Not Brewed Long Enough

 Coffee needs to saturate water for it to release its flavors fully.
-This is why when it is brewed too quickly, the coffee will taste weak.
+This is why the coffee will taste weak when it is brewed too quickly.
+On a side note, there is also a limit on how long brewed coffee will stay fresh.

 Wrong Coffee Ground Size